Knot doubling operators and bordered Heegaard Floer homology: Introduction

 In our setting, let $Y$ denote the exterior of $B_1 \cup B_2$, and let $X_J$ and $X_K$ denote the exteriors of $J$ and $K$, respectively.
 For suitable gluing maps $\phi_1: \partial X_J \to \partial_1 Y$ and $\phi_2: \partial X_K \to \partial_2 Y$ (where $\partial Y = \partial_1 Y \amalg \partial_2 Y$), the glued-up manifold $(Y \cup_{\phi_1} X_J) \cup_{\phi_2} X_K$ is $S^3$, and the image of $B_3 \subset Y$ is $D_{J,s}(K,t)$.
 We shall define suitable \emph{bordered structures} $\YY$, $\XX_J^s$, and $\XX_K^t$ on $Y$, $X_J$, and $X_K$, respectively, so as to induce these gluing maps.
 By the \emph{gluing theorem} of Lipshitz, \Oz, and Thurston, the filtered chain complex for $(S^3, D_{J,s}(K,t))$ can then computed as a special tensor product of the modules associated to $\YY$, $\XX_J^s$, and $\XX_K^t$:

 All of this terminology will be explained in Section \ref{sec:bordered-background}.
 Using the formula for $\CFD(\XX_J^s)$ and $\CFD(\XX_K^t)$ proven by Lipshitz, \Oz, and Thurston \cite{LOTBordered} and a direct computation of $\CFAA(\YY,B_3,0)$ using holomorphic disks (given in Section \ref{sec:heegaard}), we shall explicitly evaluate this double tensor product and compute its homology in Section \ref{sec:tensorproduct}, leading to the proof of Theorem \ref{thm:taudjskt}.
 While the proof is fairly technical, it illustrates the power of the new bordered techniques: using a single computation involving holomorphic disks (which can in principle be performed entirely combinatorially) and some lengthy but straightforward algebra, we are able to obtain a statement about the Floer homology an infinite family of knots.
+The proof relies on some computer-assisted computation using \emph{Mathematica}; the details are described in Appendix \ref{sec:appendix}.

 In Section \ref{sec:doubling-topology}, we present a few more results concerning knots of the form $D_{J,s}(K,t)$.
 Following the approach of Livingston and Naik \cite{LivingstonNaikDoubled}, we show that if $\nu$ is any concordance invariant that shares certain formal properties with $\tau$ --- e.g., Rasmussen's $s$ invariant coming from Khovanov homology --- then $\nu(D_{J,s}(K,t)) = \tau(D_{J,s}(K,t))$ when $\abs{s}$ and $\abs{t}$ are sufficiently large.
 We also provide a family of examples of knots of the form $D_{J,s}(K,t)$ that are smoothly slice, generalizing a result of Casson about Whitehead doubles.